Macular Degeneration Research

 In the past, drugs that target a specific protein have been the only injectable medicine available.
 These medicines, known as anti-vascular endothelial growth factor (anti-VEGF), need to be injected into the eye every 4 to 12 weeks, depending on the person.
 Anti-VEGF drugs decrease the amount of fluid from wet AMD.5

-A pill form of anti-VEGF is currently being developed; however, this drug has many unwanted side effects.
+A pill form of anti-VEGF is currently being developed.
+However, this drug has many unwanted side effects.
 This type of drug will likely take at least 5 years to prove its safety and efficacy.2

 Complement inhibitors

-Exciting new treatments for dry AMD are being developed.
 APL-2 and Zimura® (avacincaptad pegol) are injectable drugs that work to stop the complement activation system that is responsible for inflammation, tissue damage, and blood vessel growth.
-Both drugs have shown promising results slowing the long-term degeneration in dry AMD and are currently in clinical trial.2,7
+Both drugs have shown promising results in slowing the long-term degeneration in dry AMD and are currently in clinical trials.2,9

 Other medicines

-The oral antibiotic Oracea® (doxycycline) is being tested for treatment of dry AMD and the geographic atrophy that may result.
+The oral antibiotic Oracea® (doxycycline) is being tested for the treatment of dry AMD and the geographic atrophy that may result.
 Geographic atrophy may occur in advanced dry AMD and refers to the areas of the retina where cells waste away and die.
 Oracea is not yet approved for use.
-Clinical trials suggest that some side effects include stomach upset, rash, and sensitivity to sunlight.2,9
+Clinical trials suggest that some side effects include stomach upset, rash, and sensitivity to sunlight.2,11

 Metformin is a popular drug that treats diabetes.
 Metformin is currently in clinical trial to treat dry AMD inflammation.
 Results of previous trials have been promising.2